Phyllis Dietrichson: Novel vs film

 In James M. Cain's original novella, the character is named Phyllis Nirdlinger (Wilder changed the name for the film adaptation, as he thought it sounded too comical).
 In the novella, Phyllis is a former nurse who was suspected of killing several children in her care; the case was dropped for lack of evidence.
 Also, in the novel's climax, she escapes with Neff (here called Huff) and goes away with him on an ocean liner; there, she kills him, too.
 It is implied at the end of the novel she will be arrested.

-Details
+Inspiration

 The character was based upon real-life murderer Ruth Snyder.
 The photo of Snyder's execution in the Sing Sing electric chair, run on the cover of the January 13, 1928 New York Daily News with the one-word headline DEAD!, has been called the most famous newsphoto of the 1920s.